 Student Support has a registration tutorial to assist you in registering for your classes.

 Refunds for dropped classes are issued after the third week of instruction.

-A high school diploma or GED is not required to attend TMCC, unless you are applying for special admission or wish to declare a degree program.
+No, a high school diploma or HSE (formerly GED) is not required to attend TMCC, unless you are applying for special admission or wish to declare a degree program.